Probabilistic Analysis of Edge Elimination for Euclidean TSP: Probabilistic Analysis of Hougardy and Schroeder

 Now we want to define for each edge a certain number of test regions.
 The number of test regions is dependent on the length of the edge.
-An edge is then useless if any of these is certifying.
+An edge can be eliminated if any of these is certifying.

-\begin{lemma} There exists a $\gamma$ such that given a $\gamma$-appropriate edge $pq$, there is a subneighborhood of $pq$ that lies completely inside the unit square. \end{lemma}
+\begin{lemma} There exists a $\gamma$ such that given a $\gamma$-long edge $pq$, there is a subneighborhood of $pq$ that lies completely inside the unit square. \end{lemma}